Extending your Wi-Fi #

 ✅ In general, try to avoid mixing and matching WiFi equipment from different vendors.

-Sometimes customers in apartment buildings will report that their Wifi speeds and performance suddenly changed.
+Sometimes customers in apartment buildings (or office buildings) will report that their Wifi speeds and performance suddenly changed.
 This could be because the people around you have added more Wifi access points and/or there are access points nearby using the same channel as yours.

 2.4GHz Wifi only has 3 non-overlapping channels.
 If there are 50+ Wifi devices near you, and your neighbours are using wide (80MHz) channels, there will be lots of noise and retransmission.
 This graphic gives you an idea of optimal channel use, where Wifi will be fast an reliable: